mjhorvath/Homeworld-Classic-Enhanced-for-HWRM/DataHWCE/HWR_HWClassicEnhanced_Readme.txt

   scripts to the "source" folder.
 • Disabled "Defined Roles" mode and re-enabled "Special Fleets" mode.
-The AI has no idea how to deal with the former, but is able to deal with the latter perfectly fine.
+The AI has no idea how to deal with the former, but is able to deal with the latter much better.
 Updated docs to reflect this.
 • "Special Fleets" mode now spawns the correct research ships for the Kushan and Taiidan races.
 These ships are now instantly spawned in formation with the mothership instead of made to exit out of the shiphold.